AA Bolts Information

 What is the AA division?

-Right now for 2024, it is an extension to the "A" league and a bridge for the "AAA" league.
+It is an extension to the "A" league and a bridge for the "AAA" league.

 Softball MB recognized that there was a large gap between the community level softball and the AAA softball leagues.
 Some players in the community A leagues felt they were not getting enough development or challenged, while the AAA league was left with a very small pool of players to choose from during tryouts and subsequently an almost non existant pool to call up from.
 The result was that community softball associations were "stacking" one team, while making the other "developmental", when the reality is ALL community softball should be developmental.
 By creating the AA program, associations can now have the more "stacked" team for those more developed players with their own provincial tournament of the same caliber, while creating a safe, fun, developmental environment for the rest of the kids who just want to play.